jemoncadar/intelligent-robotics-2223/README.md

     }
   ]
 ```
 We need to do this because of the video stream provided in the exercise.
 It shows 6 apriltags in a bundle, so we will be detecting bundles of apriltags.
-Info about sizes: https://github.com/AprilRobotics/apriltag/wiki/AprilTag-User-Guide#pose-estimation
+Info about sizes: https://github.com/AprilRobotics/apriltag/wiki/AprilTag-User-Guide#pose-estimation.
+Info about parameters: http://wiki.ros.org/apriltag_ros/Tutorials/Detection%20in%20a%20video%20stream.

 In order to start the apriltag_ros node that detects the apriltags with the camera data you have to execute: